Powerful images make a positive impact.

 3. Before and after images

 Before and after results images are trending all over social media.
-You can get authentic user generated content, and promote social sharing.
-This not only keeps you on pace with fitness imagery trends, but also gives you a chance to create more customer success stories, depict real results, tap into your network of customers, and motivate others to join the fitness journey you offer.
+You can encourage your fitness clients to share their own before and after images, generating authentic user-generated content to share on your profiles.
+This not only keeps you on pace with fitness imagery trends, but also gives you a chance to create customer success stories, depict real results, tap into your network of customers, and motivate others to join the fitness journey you offer.

 4. Comprehensive perspective